 Shot blasting is commonly used to clean metal surfaces in preparation for painting or other surface treatments, especially when the surface is very large and difficult to prepare.

 These types of surfaces will ideally need a stronger application force (applied by a shot blaster) along with denser media materials for preparation.

-The process of shot blasting centrifugal abrasion treatment is also sometimes required to create a particular finish on metal surfaces that need to be used in large-scale production.
+The shot blasting centrifugal abrasion treatment is also sometimes required to create a particular finish on metal surfaces that need to be used in large-scale production.